 - Creighton, Whitcomb, Broad Rock, and Hillside resource centers are currently closed.

 STI Clinical Services

 STI clinic hours have temporarily changed due to COVID-19.
 You may still schedule a same-day STI appointment by calling (804) 482-5500 on Mondays, Wednesdays, and Fridays between 8:00 AM-12:00 PM.
 Appointments are available on Monday afternoon, Wednesday afternoon, and Friday morning and afternoon.
 However, there are no walk-in appointment slots available.

 Resource centers are health clinics that offer STI screening and treatment, along with a variety of other services, available in public housing communities, Broad Rock Community Center, and Southwood Apartments.
 All services are offered to anyone and cost is sliding-scale based on financial availability.
 Please view our Resource Centers page to view availability and hours.

-The screening-only clinic on Tuesday evenings is currently closed.
-However, there are other opportunities for free STI screening across the Richmond area offered by the following organizations.
+There are other opportunities for free STI screening across the Richmond area offered by the following organizations.
 For even more testing sites, check out the CDC testing site locator.